kcmvp/dvo/refactor.md

 - meta
   - Core, low-level primitives and helpers describing field identity and metadata.
+  - Owns the canonical `Schema` and `ValueObject` definitions (shared contracts): structural blueprint for entities, typed validated payload shape and helpers to create/inspect them.
-  - No JSON parsing, no validators, no DB driver specifics.
+  - No JSON parsing, no validators, no DB driver specifics in the core metadata types — the `meta` package defines stable data shapes and operations that the generator and runtime consume.
   - Key responsibilities: field collection (expand embeds), deterministic naming (snake_case), ordering, type classification (buckets), lightweight validations (unsupported types), and stable small structs for codegen.

 - field